Prudhviteja9/AscendoAI/README.md

 Set workflow to Active.

-📢 Broadcast Strategy (Required by Assessment)

-Per assessment requirement #2 on page 2:

-“Write a paragraph or bullet points on how you will broadcast this agent to enhance the field service community.”

-Assessment for Solutions Intern

-Here is the final polished version you can include:

-How I Will Broadcast This Agent
+How I Will Broadcast This Agent:

 To enhance the field service community, I will: